APCS-Black/CS162-16-G7/README.md

 Curent state:

 Nghi: Finished Courses feature.
 Now only need a menu to call them out.
-Will work on Presence/Abest as well as student list after we have student.
+Will work on Presence/Absent as well as student list after we have student.

-The Login guy please do the import of user data.
-Lots of love .

-Quang go and work on the menu for Academic staff please.
-More love.
+Khoi is back, please work on the lecturer first.

+Thanh please upload your work asap so I can make the Presence/Absent check ass well as import student list.

+Quang please try and test my work, tell me if any bug occurs, if nothing happens work on main login menu and user list, import user list.